qxf2/acc-model-app/README.md

    ```bash
    SECRET_KEY=your_secret_key_value_here
    ```
-   * Ensure '.emv' is listed in your '.gitignore' file to prevent it from being committed to version control.
+   * Ensure '.env' is listed in your '.gitignore' file to prevent it from being committed to version control.

 2. Setup Backend and Frontend.
 Detailed instructions below.